European Medicines Agency: 2020: COVID-19

-Comparison with other regulatory agencies
+Comparison with other medical regulatory agencies

-The EMA is roughly parallel to the drug part of the U.S. Food and Drug Administration (FDA), but without centralisation.
-The timetable for product approval via the EMA's centralised procedure of 210 days compares well with the average of 500 days taken by the FDA to evaluate a product.
+As of 2016, the EMA was roughly parallel to the drug part of the U.S. Food and Drug Administration (FDA), but without centralisation.
+The timetable for product approval via the EMA's centralised procedure of 210 days compares well with the average of 500 days taken by the FDA in 2008 to evaluate a product.